Amherst County High School

 Bienvenue au Cours de Français!

-You will be given a participation stamp sheet for each chapter.
-Each circle on the sheet is noted with a different speaking goal for that chapter.
+o You will be given a speaking objective stamp sheet for each unit or chapter.
+Each square on the sheet is noted with a different speaking goal for that unit.
 When you perform a task that accomplishes a goal on the sheet you will receive a stamp.
 The value of each stamp may vary from chapter to chapter, but students must complete all goals to receive 100% for participation.

-o Quizzes: Expect at least two quizzes each week, and be aware that I love
+o Expect at least two quizzes each week, and be aware that I love

 pop quizzes!
 Quizzes may be written or oral.

-o Tests: Expect at least two chapter tests each grading period.
-These count as two quiz grades.
+o Tests: Expect at least two unit tests each grading period.

 o Projects: There will be at least one major project each grading period.